Maximiliane-K/pp1-the--ramen-hub/README.md

 + *"I can visit the websites of the different spots to get more information."*

 This two user stories are covered by the description found on the Favorites pages.
 These aim to help users get more in depth information about the style of Ramen servered.
-The user can decide before a trip which option suits their personal itinerary best and which speciality is served.
+The user can decide before a trip which option suits their personal itinerary best and which Ramen speciality is served.

-The User can get more information by visiting the website of the preferred Ramen shop linked under the description.
+The user can get more information by visiting the website of the preferred Ramen shop linked under the description.

 The exact location and directions are provided bei google maps.